 While it may be good business for an insurance agent to make such suggestions, absent evidence that an insurance agent has agreed to provide advice or the insured was reasonably led by the agent to believe he would receive advice, the failure to volunteer information does not constitute either negligence or breach of contract for which an insurance agent must answer in damages.
 Polski v.
 Powers, 221 Neb.
 361, 377 N.W.2d 106 (1985) (although agent may have been aware that clients had built new building and were keeping hogs in building, he had no knowledge that they wished to change their insurance coverage or to obtain other or different coverage). "[I]t would be an unreasonable burden to impose upon insurance agents a duty to anticipate what coverage an individual should have, absent the insured's requesting coverage in at least a general way."
 Id. at 364, 377 N.W.2d at 108.
 See, also, Flamme v.
 Wolf Ins.
 Agency, 239 Neb.
-465, 476 N.W.2d 802 (1991) (no evidence that clients requested underinsured motorist coverage over and above someone else's liability insurance or that agent agreed to obtain such coverage).
+465, 476 N.W.2d 802 (1991) (no evidence that clients requested underinsured motorist coverage over and above someone else's liability insurance or that agent agreed to obtain such coverage; therefore, agent and his agency could not be held liable for failing to obtain such coverage).